mohannamburu18/instagram_feednew/README.md

 Like a post

-Create and delete posts
+Create posts

+Delete posts

 Input validation with clear error responses

-C. Persistence 💾
+Persistence 💾

 SQLite database for posts